joe-m-shaw/labno/README.md

 `labno` is a package that makes it easier to work with sample identifiers used at the North West Genomic Laboratory Hub.

+Each sample is given a DNA “lab number” which is stored as “labno” in sample databases.

 ## Installation

 You can install the development version of labno from